CNC Turning: Custom CNC Turning Services in China

 Electroplating

-An electrochemical process to deposit a metallic layer (e.g., zinc, nickel, chrome) for decorative or protective use.
+An electrochemical procedure that puts down a metal layer (such zinc, nickel, or chrome) for decorative or protective purposes.

 Painting

-A spray-applied liquid coating offering unlimited color options for a decorative and protective finish.
+A liquid coating that may be sprayed on and comes in a wide range of colors for a decorative and protective finish.

 Passivation